 sharing how the Home Instead Senior Care team can work to deliver home care

 solutions.
-She is also responsible enhancing and maintaining relationships with
+She is also responsible for enhancing and maintaining relationships with

 new and existing referral sources.
 Brittany believes strongly in a